-When you call up those customers, don't just say hi.
+When you call up those customers, don't just say "hi."
 Always try to find a way to offer something of value.
 It could be a fact you've uncovered that's relevant to your customer's business.
 It could be a news article that's appeared recently that somehow relates to your customer or a suggestion you've come up with on how to maximize the return they'd get using the product they've already bought from you.

 Ask your customers to let you know after they've been approached by a competitor.
-If you have a good relationship with the customer already, you can just request it as a favor.
+If you have a good relationship with the customer, you can just request it as a favor.

-04Become a Resource
+Become a Resource

 The more you know about your product and the related industry or industries, the more valuable you can be for your customers.
 Encourage them to ask you questions, and if you don't know the answer, find out.

-If a particular competitor has been approaching or stealing your customers, it's time to turn the tables on him.
-Go after that competitor's customers, and you're likely to distract him from his poaching and turn him instead to guarding their own accounts.
+If a particular competitor has been approaching or stealing your customers, it's time to turn the tables.
+Go after that competitor's customers, and you're likely to distract him from poaching and turn them instead to guarding their own accounts.

-06Prepare for Price Wars
+Prepare for Price Wars

-When a competitor gets serious about building new business, he'll often start by dropping his prices to ridiculously low levels.
-You'll need to be ready to respond to such undercutting as quickly as you can.
+When a competitor gets serious about building new business, they'll often start by dropping prices to ridiculously low levels.
+Be ready to respond to such undercutting as quickly as you can.

 When the inevitable happens and a customer calls to say that Company X is offering them a super price, you need to have a list of reasons on hand why your product is still a better deal.